Battle of Gainesville: Prelude to battle

 On August 15, Col. Andrew L. Harris of the 75th Ohio Mounted infantry left Baldwin with 173 officers and men from the Seventy-Fifth Ohio Volunteer Infantry.
 The Union troops on the way destroyed a picket post on the New River.
 At Starke, the Union troops were joined by the 4th Massachusetts Cavalry and some Florida Unionists.

+After the blood repulse of confederate forces at the battle of Ezra Church, Southern Abolitionist turned confederate soldier Benjamin B. Sample, returned to his home state to raise replacements for the Florida Brigade of the Army of Tennessee.
+Serving with the 5th Florida Calvary Battalion, he raced to join Colonel J. J. Dickison with whatever men he could muster, about forty mounted infantry.

 Battle

 The Union troops arrived in Gainesville on August 17, to find the town occupied by one company of the Second Florida Cavalry.
 The Battle of Gainesville took place on August 17, in the town square; many townspeople viewed the fighting from the windows of the nearby Beville house.

-They were attacked from the rear by soldiers of the 2nd Florida Cavalry under the command of Captain John Jackson Dickison (Companies H and F), supported by local militia, elements of 5th Florida Cavalry Battalion, and a small artillery battery of two cannons.
+They were attacked from the rear by soldiers of the 2nd Florida Cavalry under the command of Captain John Jackson Dickison (Companies H and F), supported by local militia, elements of 5th Florida Cavalry under the command of Lieutenant Colonel Benjamin B. Sample Battalion, and a small artillery battery of two cannons.
 Dickison's men numbered about 290, although only 175 entered Gainesville and engaged in the fighting.

 The Union troops were taken by surprise and had not fully deployed when the Confederate attack began.
 After about two hours Col. Harris gave the order to retreat from Gainesville; the Confederates continued to close in on the disorganized Union columns.
 Union losses numbered 28 dead, 5 wounded, 86 missing or unaccounted for, 188 captured, 260 horses and a 12-pound howitzer.
 The Confederates lost three killed and five wounded, of whom two died the next day.
 About 40 Union troops, including Colonel Harris, escaped.
-He reported his column was destroyed by a large Confederate force of 600—800 men and three cannon.
+He reported his column was destroyed by a large Confederate force of 600–800 men and three cannon.

 After hearing his account, the remaining Union forces in the north central Florida area withdrew to the garrisons at Jacksonville and St. Augustine.
 Gainesville remained in Confederate control for the duration of the war.